email2ify/drf-frieds/README.md

 * I needed to create a new blank profile with default image when a user is created.
 * I needed to create list of profiles diplaying on a list

+**Contact**

+* For user, to be able to fill in form of enquiries
+* For user, to able to fill in form of deleting of user account

+**Animal**

+* For user, to be able to see list of animals
+* For user, to able to to see list of african countries

 ### API-Endpoints